gamemaster123356/GM-Router/README.md

 # GM Router
-A flexible and intuitive PHP router for handling routing and middleware in web applications.
+GM Router is a powerful and user-friendly PHP router designed to handle routing and middleware in web applications.
+With its flexible and intuitive features, it provides an efficient way to define routes and apply middleware functions.
+Whether you're building a small website or a large-scale web application, GM Router simplifies the routing process and enhances the overall development experience.

 <br>